micahcantor/blog/content/blog/why-learn-racket.md

 ## Less is more

 Learning Racket often involves working with a more limited set of tools than the ones offered in other languages.
-Loops and mutation, for instance, which are core features in other languages, are usually off-limits to beginners in Racket
+Loops and mutation, for instance, which are core features in other languages, are usually off-limits to beginners in Racket.[^2]

 While there are genuine aesthetic advantages to a language built with a small core, namely in how it can be concisely defined and implemented, I think it's important not to overstate these in comparison to the material advantages of a small language as well.